Click2code/apache-spark-test/README.md

 ```

 6. Launch the zeppelin daemon: `$ZEPPELIN_HOME/bin/zeppelin-daemon.sh start`

+## Project Jupyter
+[Project Jupyter][jupyter] is a web-based notebook that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.

+Jupyter is a Python based notebook.

+## Spark notebook
+[Spark Notebook][sparknotebook] is the open source notebook aimed at enterprise environments, providing Data Scientist and Data Engineers with an interactive web-based editor that can combine Scala code, SQL queries, Markup and JavaScript in a collaborative manner to explore, analyse and learn from massive data sets.

 # Pandas
 [Pandas][pandas] ia a Python library providing high-performance, easy-to-use data structures and data analysis tools.